Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Voronoi Center

 \section{A Voronoi Center}

 Let $c_{pqs}(t)$ be the point equidistant to $p(t)$, $q(t)$, and $s(t)$ if it exists.
-By Aronov~\etal~\cite{aronov1993furthest} (Lemma 2.3.5) there is indeed at most one such a point.
+Note that Aronov~\etal~\cite{aronov1993furthest} proved that if it exists, it is unique (Lemma 2.5.3).
 We refer to $c_{pqs}$ as the \emph{Voronoi center} of $p$, $q$, and $s$.
-Note that there may be times at which $c_{pqs}$ does not exist.
+Note that there may be times at which $c_{pqs}$ does not exist, and thus the trajectory of $c_{pqs}$ may be disconnected.
 We identify five types of events at which $c_{pqs}$ may appear or disappear, or at which the movement of $c_{pqs}$ can change (see Fig.~\ref{fig:voronoi_center_events}).
 They are:

 \begin{itemize}[noitemsep] \item \emph{$1,3$-collapse} events in which $c_{pqs}$ collides with the boundary of the polygon (in a bisector endpoint) and disappears from $P$, \item \emph{$1,3$-expand} events in which $c_{pqs}$ appears on the boundary of $P$ as two bisector endpoints intersect, creating a point equidistant to all three sites, \item \emph{vertex-events} where $c_{pqs}$ appears or disappears strictly inside $P$, as two sites, say $p$ and $q$, are equidistant to a vertex $v$ that appears on the shortest paths to $c_{pqs}$, \item \emph{$2,3$-collapse} events where one of the geodesics from either $p$, $q$, or $s$ to $c_{pqs}$ loses a vertex, \item \emph{$2,3$-expand} events where one of the shortest paths gains a new vertex. \end{itemize}